Joaoviana/vocab/README.md

  * Defined: When a value is first assigned to a new variable

  * Visible: A variable is visible in a scope if it can be used in that scope.

+ * OBJECT -
+    In JavaScript, almost "everything" is an object.
+    Booleans can be objects (if defined with the new keyword) Numbers can be objects (if defined with the new keyword) Strings can be objects (if defined with the new keyword) Dates are always objects
+    Maths are always objects
+    Regular expressions are always objects
+    Arrays are always objects
+    Functions are always objects
+    Objects are always objects
+    All JavaScript values, except primitives, are objects.

+* OPERATOR PRECEDENCE -
+    Operator precedence determines the way in which operators are parsed with respect to each other.
+    Operators with higher precedence become the operands of operators with lower precedence.